pawelgrzybek/pawelgrzybek.com/content/posts/2025-01-31-top-picks-2025-january/index.md

 ---
 title: "Top picks — 2025 January"
-summary: ""
+summary: "We are kicking 2025 off with a lengthy list of great resources that you shouldn't miss.
+Let's go!"
 ---

+We are kicking 2025 off with a lengthy list of great resources that you shouldn't miss.
+There is a bunch of CSS wisdom waiting for you here, a number of performance-related resources, and a few bits and bobs for lower-level programming enthusiasts.
+As always, we are kicking things off with a record recommendation that I have been listening to the most this month.
+Let's go!

 ---

 ## Album of the month

 I had a period of my life when I dug deeply into the Swedish rap scene.
-The Looptroop Rockers are still one of my favourite bands ever.
+The Looptroop Rockers is still one of my favourite bands ever.
 Around the same time, I discovered Red Astaire, also known as Freddie Kruger or by his real name, Fredrik Lager.
 I can't tell you how much I dig some of his mixes.
 I recently picked up cheaply in a local record store ["Nuggets For The Needy Volume 3"](https://www.discogs.com/release/18822862-Red-Astaire-Nuggets-For-The-Needy-Volume-3), and it has been spinning on my record player for weeks.
 I recently found out that Fredrik died in June 2022 following a heart attack.
 Rest in peace 😔

 ![Red Astaire, Nuggets For The Needy Volume 3](red-astaire.jpg)